pbakun/ClinicQueuev3/README.md

 # ClinicQueuev3
-Queue system for clinic in ASP.NET Core
+Queue system for clinic in ASP.NET Core using SignalR